Close Banner

 Fairfax Fare

-Also found on Sunset Boulevard, Fairfax Fare's new menu serves up a mix of flavors in waffle bowls, such as Barbecued Beef Brisket, Buffalo Chicken (pictured), or a plant-based Soba Noodle Salad.
+Also found on Sunset Boulevard, Fairfax Fare's menu serves up a mix of flavors in waffle bowls, such as Barbecued Beef Brisket, Buffalo Chicken (pictured), or a plant-based Soba Noodle Salad.
 A wild combination, somehow the chicken, coleslaw and mashed potatoes were pretty tasty!
 The location is open for breakfast, lunch and dinner.
 They also sell desserts such as the Enchanted Rose.

 BaseLine Tap House